top of page

 Dawn Thalheimer

-There’s a myth that keeps so many women stuck and frustrated through midlife:
+There’s a myth that keeps so many women stuck and frustrated through perimenopause and menopause:

 “Menopause makes you gain weight.”